vaing85/zappay-app/backend/DIGITALOCEAN_SECURITY_SETUP.md

 - Verify the database host and port are correct
 - Check that your IP is whitelisted in database settings
 - Ensure the database cluster is running and healthy

+## 🎯 SIMPLIFIED ALTERNATIVE - No Certificates Needed!

+**If you're having trouble with certificates, here's a simpler approach:**

+1. **Go to Connection Details tab**
+2. **Copy the "Connection String with SSL"**
+3. **Use that as your DB_URL environment variable**
+4. **Skip all the certificate steps**

+This method uses DigitalOcean's built-in SSL without requiring separate certificates.

 ## 🚨 Security Checklist